 Suggested tweaks: I only have a small mortar and pestle that I usually use for grinding spices.
 I was able to (mostly) replicate the larger mortar set-up by pounding the first few ingredients in the small mortar and then transferring everything to a large ceramic bowl to gently pound the cucumber and long beans.

 Note: You will likely need to trek to an Asian market for the dried shrimp and naam plaa raa.

 Reprinted with permission from Pok Pok: Food and Stories from the Streets, Homes, and Roadside Restaurants of Thailand by Andy Ricker with JJ Goode.
 Copyright 2013.
 Published by Ten Speed Press, a division of Random House.
 All rights reserved.
 Available wherever books are sold.

-- 3 grams peeled garlic (about 1 medium clove), halved lengthwise
+3 g peeled garlic (about 1 medium clove), halved lengthwise

-Dry fry the shrimp and soften the palm sugar: Heat a small dry pan or wok over medium heat, add the dried shrimp, and cook, stirring frequently, until they’re dry all the way through and slightly crispy, about 5 minutes.
+For the Dried Shrimp and Palm Sugar: Heat a small dry pan or wok over medium heat, add the dried shrimp, and cook, stirring frequently, until they’re dry all the way through and slightly crispy, about 5 minutes.
 Set them aside in a small bowl to cool.
 They’ll keep covered at room temperature for up to 1 week.

-Make the salad: Cut one of the lime halves lengthwise into thirds, then cut the thirds in half crosswise.
-Set aside 3 of the pieces (reserve the remaining lime for another purpose).
+For the Salad: Cut one of the lime halves lengthwise into thirds, then cut the thirds in half crosswise.
+Set aside 3 of the pieces (reserve the remaining lime for later).

 Combine the garlic, chiles, and 1 heaping teaspoon of the softened palm sugar in a large clay mortar and pound just until you have a chunky sludge with small but visible pieces of garlic and slightly broken down chiles (do not turn the chiles into mush), 5 to 10 seconds.